miegou/Dishwasher-timer/README.md

 - TM1637 4-digit 7-segment display

 ## Hardware for prototyping

+- any esp32 board or microcontroller
+- 4-digit 7-segment display with TM1637 chip
 - Push buttons for selecting wash cycles and delay timers
 - Wires and breadboard for connections